 You can turn to Windows’ built-in Device Manager for help.
 With this feature, you can identify and troubleshoot hardware issues on your keyboard.

 The solutions given in this article should be enough to help you out of the problem.
 If you are still dealing with a keyboard that’s not working, you can try to test the accessory outside Windows by entering the CMOS setup, for example.
 In case nothing works, replacing the keyboard might be your last resort.
-You can also look for professional repair services in your budget.
+You can also look for professional repair services within your budget.